bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 - Application Router can be configured to initiate a central logout after a specified time of inactivity (no requests have been sent to the application router).
 Assign the time of inactivity in minutes to the environment variable `SESSION_TIMEOUT` in your `manifest.yml` file.
 Ensure that the timeout configuration for Application Router and XSUAA are identical for all routes with authentication type `xsuaa`

 - Each instance of Application Router holds it´s own mappings of JWT-Tokens to jSessionIDs.
-The mappings are not shared across multiple instances of Application Router nor are the mappings persisted in a common persistency.
+The mappings are neither shared across multiple instances of Application Router nor are the mappings persisted in a common persistency.
 Application Router uses Cloud Foundry session stickiness (VCAP_ID) to ensure that requests belonging to the same session are routed via the same Application Router instance - this means that the user will need to re-authenticate if an Application Router instance of a particular session goes down and is recovered by a new Application Router instance.

 ## Further reading
 - [Detail Notes](../Security/Readme.md)